 I can really sound like a jerk quick right here.
 Deciding who to target for best sales results in tough times also means clearly defining who you WILL NOT target.

-If you have any hopes of surviving this recession or having any chance of beating your rivals in the race for new clients that has already started, you must have absolute clarity on who to target, who not to target.
+If you have any hopes of surviving an economic challenge or sales slump, or having any chance of beating your rivals in the race for new clients that has already started, you must have absolute clarity on who to target, who not to target.

 - Avoid “Woulda, coulda, shouda” Deja vu